kubenet-dev/docs/docs/02-examples/04_networkconfig.md

 - The usage of a RR for IBGP
 - The selection of EVPN for the overlay routes for L2 and L3
 - Which encapsulation is used for overlays
+- etc

-We could extend or leverage other parameters, but the idea here is to show how one could use such a concept
+!!!note "The parameters can be extended/tuned for other environments.
+The idea here is to show how one could use such a concept"

+Below we can see which information we use in this exercise

 /// details | Network config